huntzhan/morden-python-project-template/README.md

 1. Run after initialization.

-2. Run if `install_requires` or `extras_require` is changed.
+2. Run if `install_requires` or `extras_require` has been changed.

-3. The following command will install the required distributions.
+3. The following command will install the required distributions for you.

 4. Command: